Community Grant Projects

 Raising Cystic Fibrosis Engagement in the African American Community

-A program expansion from the National Organization of African Americans With Cystic Fibrosis that aims to connect and engage people with CF and their families in the African American community through online workshops, an expanding network of virtual support, and more.
+From the National Organization of African Americans with Cystic Fibrosis, this program aims to connect and engage people with CF and their families in the African American community through online workshops and a virtual connection forum.

 This is a graphic of the sINgSPIRE logo along with headshots of program participants.